 When we study the Word of God, it’s not simply so we can quote a verse at the right moment—it’s so we can live by it.
 Scripture was given to transform us, not just inform us.
-But what happens when we take a verse out of context and apply it the wrong way?
+But what happens when we take a verse from the Bible out of context and apply it the wrong way?
 2 Timothy 2:15 teaches us that we are to “rightly divide the word of truth.”
-That means we must carefully consider the context of what we’re reading and seek to understand it as God intended—not as we assume, prefer, or want it to mean.
+That means we must carefully consider the context of what we’re reading in the Bible and seek to understand it as God intended—not as we assume, prefer, or want it to mean.

 Example #1: 4 Types of Ground